How Pacewright Works

 How it builds your plan

-Your training plan starts with three things: where you are now (your current fitness, training history, and experience level), where you want to go (your goal — a race, a PT test, general fitness, or just consistent running), and how much time you have (your schedule and available days).
+Your training plan starts with three things: where you are now (your current fitness, training history, and experience level), where you want to go (your goal — a race, general fitness, or just consistent running), and how much time you have (your schedule and available days).

 Within that framework, the algorithm distributes different workout types across your week:

-• Easy runs — the foundation.
-These build mitochondria, capillary density, and fat-burning efficiency without the recovery cost of hard running.
+- Easy runs — the foundation.
+These build your aerobic engine without the recovery cost of hard running.
 About 80% of your training volume.
-Often paired with strides — short 20-second accelerations at the end that maintain leg speed and neuromuscular coordination with virtually no injury risk.
+Often paired with strides — short 20-second accelerations at the end that maintain leg speed and turnover with virtually no injury risk.

-• Long runs — build endurance-specific adaptations like glycogen storage and mental resilience.
+- Long runs — build the endurance and mental toughness you need for race day.
 Capped at a safe percentage of your weekly volume.
 Long runs can include structural variations: a fast finish (last few miles at marathon pace), pace inserts (blocks of faster running within the long run), or a progressive build (gradually increasing pace throughout).

-• Threshold runs — sustained effort at your lactate threshold, roughly the pace you could hold for about 60 minutes in a race.
-Pushes that threshold higher, extending the pace you can sustain before fatigue sets in.
-Can be run as a continuous effort or as cruise intervals — threshold-pace segments with brief recovery jogs that allow more total time at threshold.
+- Threshold runs — sustained effort at roughly the pace you could hold for about an hour in a race.
+Training here pushes that ceiling higher so you can sustain faster paces before fatigue sets in.
+Can be run as a continuous effort or as cruise intervals — faster segments with brief recovery jogs.

-• Marathon-pace runs — sustained running at your goal race pace.
-Distinct from threshold work — slower but held for much longer.
-Trains the exact metabolic and biomechanical demands of race day.
+- Marathon-pace runs — sustained running at your goal race pace.
+Slower than threshold work but held for much longer.
+Gets your body used to exactly what race day will feel like.

-• VO2max intervals — develop your VO2max, the maximum rate of oxygen your body can process.
+- VO2max intervals — hard repeats that push your aerobic ceiling higher.
 Prescribed in time-based segments (not track distances) so they work anywhere.
-Can include microintervals — alternating 30 seconds hard with 30 seconds easy, a research-backed format that accumulates more time at VO2max than traditional long intervals.
+Can include microintervals — alternating 30 seconds hard with 30 seconds easy, a format that lets you accumulate more quality work than traditional long intervals.

-• Hill repeats — hard efforts running uphill for 60-90 seconds with jog-down recovery.
-Provides a VO2max-level stimulus with lower impact forces than flat intervals, plus running-specific strength development.
+- Hill repeats — hard efforts running uphill for 60-90 seconds with jog-down recovery.
+You get the same intensity as flat intervals with lower impact on your joints, plus strength you can't build on flat ground.

-• Hill sprints — very short (8-12 seconds), maximal-effort sprints up a steep hill with full walking recovery.
-Targets the neuromuscular system — motor unit recruitment and power — rather than the aerobic system.
+- Hill sprints — very short (8-12 seconds), all-out sprints up a steep hill with full walking recovery.
+These build raw power and speed rather than endurance.
 One of the safest forms of speed work because the short duration and steep grade prevent the sustained speeds that cause muscle strains.

 If you're training for a specific event, the algorithm organizes your training into periodization phases — a base-building phase, a sharpening phase, and a taper leading into race day.
 The structure follows the 3:1 pattern (three weeks of building load, one recovery week) for most runners, or 2:1 for beginners and older runners who benefit from more frequent recovery.